cristiancrc/requests/README.rst

-Requests is the only *Non-GMO* HTTP library for Python, safe for human consumption.
+Requests is the only environmentally friendly HTTP library for Python, also safe for human consumption.

 **Warning:** Recreational use of other HTTP libraries may result in dangerous side-effects,